 COVID-19 Information: Public Health and Emergency Leave

 Public Health and Emergency Leave (PHEL) is a benefit activated by the Commonwealth of Virginia for state employees as a result of the impact of COVID-19 and when remote work options are not available.
 This benefit is available to Virginia Tech full- and part-time faculty and staff, and many wage employees who are impacted by the virus.
 See below for more information.
-For information on the Families First Coronavirus Relief Act (FFCRA), visit this page.

 The following employees are eligible for PHEL:

 - Full- and part-time faculty

 - Adjunct faculty through the duration of the current appointment

 - In a limited capacity, student wage employees, excluding: